 In 2021, the Company entered into a new line of credit agreement, which replaced the line of credit in place at January 2, 2021.
 Under the new credit agreement, the Company is permitted to borrow a maximum of \$400 million.
 The agreement expires on September 14, 2026.
-No amounts were outstanding under either line of credit at January 1, 2022 or January 2, 2021.
-At January 1, 2022, approximately \$3.7 million of the amount available under the line of credit was reserved for outstanding letters of credit.
-The Company was in compliance with all covenants imposed by the line of credit agreements as of January 1, 2022 and January 2, 2021.
+Interest expense related to the credit facility was \$0.3 million for the period ended December 31, 2022, and there was no interest expense recognized for the period ended January 1, 2022.
+No amounts were outstanding under the line of credit at December 31, 2022 or January 1, 2022.
+At December 31, 2022, approximately \$3.6 million of the amount available under the line of credit was reserved for outstanding letters of credit.
+The Company was in compliance with all covenants imposed by the line of credit agreements as of December 31, 2022 and January 1, 2022.